imangie/MO-IT103-Group-2/README.md

 # MotorPH Employee Management Payroll System
 ## MO-IT103 Computer Programming 2 | A1101

-This project is made by Group 2:
+This project is currently ongoing and is being developed by Group 2:

 - Cherry Angiela Ishizuka
 - Joy Faye Pacite